 - Use the Weatherlink for Windows software as outlined in the section above;

-- Run the WLIP firmware updater (see below);
+- Run the WLIP firmware updater (see the Firmware Update topic);

 - Inspect the DHCP table in your router settings, which (depending on the router model) may allow you to see the assigned IP address directly.
 Look for an entry termed something like ‘View attached devices’ in the router interface and then look for Davis as the manufacturer or the MAC address (DID) of the logger;